Beetroot – the red part of the beet plant – has been eaten since the times of ancient Rome - and with good reason.

 - Virtually no fat

-Because of their high levels of fiber, eating beets can leave you feeling fuller from eating less than other foods.
+Because of their high levels of fibre, eating beets can leave you feeling fuller from eating less than other foods.
 And, due to the low calorie content, this makes the food a healthy and effective addition to a weight-loss diet.

 Eating beetroot maintains healthy potassium levels